 Manuscript pages should be easy for reviewer and editors to read and allow space for marginal notes.
 All pages must be typed or printed (12-point type, Times New Roman), double-spaced (including notes and references) on either 8-1/2 by 11 inch or A4 white paper.
 Margins must be at least 1-1/4 inches on all four sides (i.e., line length must not exceed six inches).
 If you cannot print italic or bold type, indicate italic characters by underlining them.

-SPQ publishes articles of various lengths.
-Manuscripts for articles are limited to 9,000 words all inclusive of text, references, footnotes, and appendices.
+SPQ publishes Research Articles and Research Notes.
+Manuscripts for articles are limited to 10,000 words all inclusive of text, tables, figures, references, footnotes, and appendices.
 Any additional supplemental material can be hosted online.
-Manuscripts that exceed this length may be returned to the author before being sent out for review.
-Your manuscript may have up to eight separate sections, including: (1) title page, (2) abstract, (3) text, (4) notes, (5) references, (6) tables, (7) figures, illustrations, or photographs, and (8) appendices.
-Organizing the parts in that order is recommended.
+Without prior approval of the editor, manuscripts that exceed this length will be returned to the author to reduce the length to the 10,000 word limit.
+Manuscripts may have up to eight separate sections, including: (1) title page, (2) abstract, (3) text, (4) notes, (5) references, (6) tables, (7) figures, illustrations, or photographs, and (8) appendices.
+Organizing the parts in this order is recommended.

 Sound or video files can be hosted on the publisher's website for a reasonable period of time.

 1. The title page should include the full title of the article, the author(s)'s name(s) (listed vertically if more than one), and institutional affiliation(s), a running head, and the approximate word count for the manuscript (including notes and references).
 Use an asterisk (*) to add a title footnote that gives the address of the author to whom communications about the article can be sent.
 In the same footnote, list acknowledgments, credits, and/or grant numbers.